 Although it comes from their office, it is still a court document and should be treated as such.
 Once you have received it, you are required to fill it out, completely, sign it, and return it to the law firm within 14 days.

-What Happens If You Don't Fill It Out?
+What Happens If You Don't Answer the Subpoena?

-If you do not do this, you can be held in contempt of court.
+If you do not answer the subpoena, you can be held in contempt of court.
 Continuing to ignore it can (and usually does) result in a warrant for your arrest being issued by a judge!
-A sheriff or other court officer may come to your home to pick you up, or you could be arrested upon being pulled over for a traffic violation.
+A sheriff or other court officer may come to your home to pick you up.
 You can get out of trouble by complying and filling out the form, but who wants the embarrassment of being arrested?

 What Happens If You Do?

 The consequences of your responding to the subpoena depend on your situation.
 If you are judgment proof due to being unemployed or disabled, having no real assets (including your home), or some other reason, then it is unlikely anything will happen because you have given the creditor nothing to work with.